IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/advanced/georeferencing.rst

 Coordinate precision limits
 ---------------------------

-The BlenderBIM Add-on focuses on vertical construction.
+Bonsai focuses on vertical construction.
 Vertical construction typically uses **Local engineering coordinates** on a small site.
 The buildingSMART georeferencing technical experts panel have determined that a small site under 1km square can be assumed to have a constant **Map Conversion**.

 Therefore, if your model is less than 1km square, you are within the coordinate precision limits.
 This is where the 1km default distance limit is derived from.